-To this end and in view of enabling users to provide their feedback in a smooth and effective manner, a questionnaire was created in April 2015 and was posted online for completion on a voluntary basis.
+To this end and in view of enabling users to provide their feedback in a smooth and effective manner, a questionnaire was created in April 2015 and was posted online, on the Authority's home page, for completion on a voluntary basis.
 To maintain confidentiality, individuals responded anonymously.
-For the purpose of speed and convenience, we chose the method of multiple choice questions.
+For the purpose of speed and convenience, a method of multiple choice questions was chosen.
 Likert's five-point scale was chosen for the answers.
 With this scale, the respondent indicated the degree of his/her agreement or disagreement to the questions.
-The questionnaire was developed through free online software, specialized for specific routing, supplementing and monitoring on-line forms-questionnaires [49].
+The questionnaire was developed through free online software, specialized for specific routing, supplementing and monitoring on-line forms-questionnaires [70].
 After data submission by users, the software stored the collected information in a special database, which was processed by the researcher (collector).